-During the warranty period, contact your Distributor or Dealer FIRST for any product problems.
+During the warranty period, contact your Distributor or Dealer first for any product problems.

-The warranty only covers normal consumer use and does not cover damages incurred in shipping or from failure due to the alteration, misuse, abuse, or improper maintenance of products.
 A receipt or a copy of your invoice marked with the date of purchase is required before any warranty service will be rendered.
 You can obtain service by calling the manufacturer for a Return Merchandise Authorization (RMA) number.
 The RMA number should be prominently displayed on the outside of the shipping carton and mailed prepaid, or hand-carried to the manufacturer.
 Shipping and handling charges will be applied for all orders that must be mailed when service is complete.